WaspPoison/WaspPoised/ReadMe.txt

  C:\Windows\System32\

-[if when running the installer you select c:\, this should move the file write process to overwrite the system files, but the installer v1.0 fails to do so, working on a v2.0, but in the meantime you can still use it, just a lot more hands on of a process (see line 9 'Using Setup.exe:')]
+[if when running the installer you select c:\, this should move the file write process to overwrite the system files, but the installer v1.0 fails to do so, working on a v2.0, but in the meantime you can still use it, just a lot more hands on of a process (see line 9 'Using .exe: install')]

  -Juicifer/WaspPoison